software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 {% endraw %}

 Explore the code in the `frontend` folder.
-You can start the Vite development server by runing the `npm run dev` command in the `frontend` folder.
+Install the dependencies by running the `npm install` command in the `frontend` folder.
+Then, start the Vite development server by runing the `npm run dev` command.
 Once the development server has started, the application is accessible at <http://localhost:5713>.

 ## Cross-Origin Resource Sharing (CORS)